avajadi/portablecdm/README.md

 * https://www.bis.doc.gov/index.php/policy-guidance/encryption
 * https://support.google.com/googleplay/android-developer/answer/113770

+# Release notes 1.0.4
+* Fixed a bug where reliabilities would not be fetched when using keycloak
+* Removed autocorrect for the search bar in state selection
+* Added confirmation when sending messages
+* Added support for sending through HTTPS
+* Added confirmation for sent message success and failure
+* Updated error handling for missing "at"-location

 # Release notes 1.0.3
 * Fixed SeaSWIM login for at least QA, SEGOT and DEV servers